 Educational Programming Specialist/Artist-in-Residence: Fundraising, developing and directing interdisciplinary, cross-cultural outreach programs for several thousand students and teachers (K-post graduate) throughout the regional urban, suburban, and rural community.
 Facilitating design and implementation of curricula and community service projects that recognize connections between social and ecological systems, issues, and solutions.

-Green Institute and Re Use Center, Minneapolis Minnesota; March 1997
+Green Institute and Re Use Center, Minneapolis Minnesota

-Annual Board/Staff Retreat--Ecological principles applied to stewardship agendas and strategic planning
+Annual Board/Staff Retreat--Applying ecological principles to stewardship agendas and strategic planning.

-St. Thomas University Graduate School of Business, St. Paul Minnesota; November 1996
+St. Thomas University Graduate School of Business, St. Paul Minnesota

 Science Museum of Minnesota, St. Paul & Lee & Rose Warner Nature Center: Marine Minnesota:

-~Integrating Faith & Ecology: Exploring how nature can inform & inspire lives & communities; September1996
+~Integrating Faith & Ecology: Exploring how nature can inform & inspire lives & communities

-~New Choices, New Menu: Regional conference exploring how our food choices impact social & ecological health; March 1995
+~New Choices, New Menu: Regional conference exploring how our food choices impact social & ecological health

-~Workshops for Museum Magnet School students/teachers integrating themes of energy, habitat, safety, diversity, cooperation, peace; October 1993
+~Workshops for Magnet School students & teachers integrating themes of energy, habitat, safety, diversity, cooperation & peace

-~Land and Skies Alive: Intergenerational workshop exploring how our practices impact land use and migratory bird populations; October 1992
+~Land & Skies Alive: Intergenerational workshop exploring how our practices impact land use and migratory bird populations

 Team teaching & curricula development for field biology courses.

-Committee to Preserve Rural Values, Chicago County Minnesota; May 1996
+Committee to Preserve Rural Values, Chicago County Minnesota

-Facilitate strategic planning work session to revisit mission, goals, and objectives.
+Facilitating strategic planning work session to review and revitalize mission, goals & objectives.

-Facilitate and mobilize citizens involvement to vision, create, and implement community-based watershed education that incorporates arts and sciences.
+Facilitate and mobilize citizen involvement to vision, create, and implement community-based watershed education that incorporates arts & sciences.

 Very Special Arts Michigan State Conference: Grand Rapids Michigan

-MI Federated Chapters, Council for Exceptional Children, Annual Convention; February 1996-March 1996
+MI Federated Chapters, Council for Exceptional Children, Annual Convention

-Grand Rapids Service Corps, Michigan AmeriCorps, Grand Rapids Michigan; November 1994- March 1996
+Grand Rapids Service Corps, Michigan AmeriCorps, Grand Rapids Michigan

-Supporting youth to identify and interpret themselves as resources and resource managers, and conditions required to sustain lives, communities of live, and improve neighborhoods; survey and inventorying actions, influences, and elements that effect quality of life in three inner city neighborhoods, addressing strategies for issues of crime prevention, economic development, and the role of arts in building community; sponsored in part by Grand Rapids Public Education Fund.
+Supporting youth to recognize and celebrate themselves as resources and resource managers...identify conditions required to sustain lives, communities of life, and improve neighborhoods; survey and inventorying actions, influences, and elements that effect quality of life in three inner city neighborhoods, addressing strategies for crime prevention, economic development, and the role of arts in building community; sponsored in part by Grand Rapids Public Education Fund.

 Beyond Regulation to Innovation: Michigan Land Stewardship Initiative State Conference.

-Historic Review and Strategic planning to review objectives and asses potential to meet new challenges.
+Historic review and strategic planning to review objectives and assess potential to meet new challenges.

-A course developing individual and group capacity to inspire, create, and sustain healthy lives and learning communities; exploring principles and functions of natural systems to connect personal, social and ecological dimensions of real lives; recognizing people as member of a natural community; employing potential of all individuals to contribute as teachers and learners.
+A course developing individual and group capacity to inspire, create, and sustain healthy lives & learning communities; exploring principles and functions of natural systems, to connect personal, social and ecological dimensions of real lives; recognizing people as part of Nature and a natural community; employing potential for all individuals to contribute as teachers and learners.

-West Michigan Environmental Action Council, Grand Rapids Michigan; November 1989-August 1995
+West Michigan Environmental Action Council, Grand Rapids Michigan

-Consultations and workshops generate ecological orientation to support and enhance existing educational objectives for elementary, secondary and graduate students, teachers, administrators & community; employing potential of all individuals to contribute as teachers and learners.
+Consulting and facilitating workshops to cultivate ecological orientation that support and enhance existing educational objectives for elementary, secondary and graduate students, teachers, administrators & community; employing potential of all individuals to contribute as teachers and learners.